minqiaowang/hybrid-adg/set-primary-standby/set-primary-standby.md

 <copy>sudo su - oracle</copy>
 ```

-2. Configure prompt-less ssh from on-premise to cloud.
+2. Configure prompt-less ssh from on-primse to cloud.

      - From on-premise side, generate the ssh key, and cat the public key, copy all the content in the id_rsa.pub